In accordance with licence condition 49, we published our Losses Strategy in September 2015 to support our strategic vision of:

 Our Submission - Tranche 2

-Tranche 2 focuses on the specific outputs produced and actions undertaken to manage losses and shift expectations, it requires both a backward-looking assessment plus a plan for future work.
+Tranche 2 focused on the specific outputs produced and actions undertaken to manage losses and shift expectations, driven by our innovative programme of LDR initiatives.

-Our Tranche 2 submission provides a review of the activities undertaken and the associated outputs.
-Insights and enhancements to our understanding of measuring predicting and managing losses are also explained; as is the engagement with and contributions from internal and external stakeholders.
-This phase will build on the work to date and where appropriate we have refined our current initiatives and introduced new ones.
+Our Tranche 2 submission provided a review of the activities that were being undertaken and the associated outputs.
+This phase built on the initiatives started in Tranche 1 and where appropriate refined these and introduced new ones.
+Insights and enhancements to our understanding of measuring predicting and managing losses were also explained; as was the engagement with and contributions from internal and external stakeholders.